ad-freiburg/elevant/docs/link_benchmark_articles.md

 Additionally, this will create a file `evaluation-results/<linker_name>/<adjusted_experiment_name>.<benchmark_name>.metadata.jsonl` that contains metadata information such as an experiment description and the experiment name that will be displayed in the evaluation webapp.
 The description can be specified using the `-desc` argument.
+Per default, the description from the linker's config file is used.
+You can also simply adjust the description and experiment name in the metadata file at any time.

 For a list of entity linkers included in ELEVANT, see [Included Linkers](included_linkers.md).